 Throughout the next few years, I/I sources will be identified by one or more of the following methods in order to reduce city-wide basement backups that affects property owners and the City's sanitary sewer system:

-- Sump Pump Inspections: verify sump pump discharges are not connected to the sanitary sewer system (see below for more information on the inspection process).
+- Sump Pump Inspections: verify sump pump discharges are not connected to the sanitary sewer system.

 - Televising: video recording of the inside of public mains and private services to identify cracks, collapses, root intrusions, failed joints, and other potential sources of I/I. All public and private sanitary sewer service lines will eventually be televised.